borgbackup/borg/docs/usage.rst

 (also) determined by the total amount of chunks in the repository (see `Indexes / Caches memory usage` for details).

-``--chunker-params=10,23,16,4095 (default)`` results in a fine-grained deduplication and creates a big amount of chunks and thus uses a lot of resources to manage them.
+``--chunker-params=10,23,16,4095`` results in a fine-grained deduplication and creates a big amount of chunks and thus uses a lot of resources to manage them.
 This is good for relatively small data volumes and if the machine has a good amount of free RAM and disk space.

-``--chunker-params=19,23,21,4095`` results in a coarse-grained deduplication and creates a much smaller amount of chunks and thus uses less resources.
+``--chunker-params=19,23,21,4095`` (default) results in a coarse-grained deduplication and creates a much smaller amount of chunks and thus uses less resources.
 This is good for relatively big data volumes and if the machine has a relatively low amount of free RAM and disk space.

 If you already have made some archives in a repository and you then change chunker params, this of course impacts deduplication as the chunks will be